A Remark on discrete Brunn-Minkowski type inequalities via transportation of measure: Introduction

 \section{Introduction}

-In the recent years, there has been a growing interest in discrete versions of inequalities from the realms of continuous functions and distributions (see e.g., \cite{Gozlan14,Gozlan2019,Green2020,INZ,Klartag2019,Matolcsi2020,Melbourne2020, Ollivier-Villani}).
-The motivation for this note was to give another proof for Brunn-Minkowski type inequalities from \cite{HKS2020} by extending ideas from \cite{Gozlan2019}.
-As a result, we obtain slightly stronger inequalities.
+In recent years, there has been a growing interest in finding discrete versions of various results related to convexity theory, see e.g., \cite{AHZ17,GG01,Gozlan14,Gozlan2019,Green2020,HLY21,INZ,Klartag2019,MM2020,Matolcsi2020,Melbourne2020, Ollivier-Villani,RYZ17}.
+The aim of this note is to give a transport proof for the discrete Brunn-Minkowski type inequalities from \cite{HKS2020}, by extending the results in \cite{Gozlan2019}.In particular, we establish new entropic versions of these inequalities.